microsoft/win-student-devs/README.md

 # Win Student Devs
-This repo aims to help student and early-in-career developers to build awesome apps that run on Windows.
+This repo aims to help student and early-in-career developers build awesome apps that run on Windows.

 ## Contributing